johno/will_toggle/README.md

 ### Available options:

-  - label: the string you will use to describe the toggled div, i.e. show details.
+  - `label`: the string you will use to describe the toggled div, i.e. show details.
-  - checked: true or false, defaults to false.
+  - `checked`: true or false, defaults to false.
 Specifies whether the checkbox will be checked.
-  - locals: a hash of necessary variables for your partial.
+  - `locals`: a hash of necessary variables for your partial.
-  - clear\_data: true or false, defaults to false.
+  - `clear_data`: true or false, defaults to false.
 If true, the toggle function will clear any values in any child `text_field` upon toggle.
 Especially useful for optional form fields.

 All the bells and whistles:
 ```ruby